scooter99boston/bbu-gf/docs/gf_legal/non_member_agreements.md

 ## Non-Membership Agreements

-Members are required to enter into contractual agreements between the Bedrock Consortium.
+Any non-members that desires to use the Utility MUST enter into certain contractual agreements between the Bedrock Consortium.

 ### Transaction Authors
 * [Transaction Author Agreement (MS-WORD)](./contracts/trx_author_agreement.docx)